NeshHari/XMonad/README.md

 label-active-foreground = ${colors.green}
 label-urgent-foreground = ${colors.red}
 label-occupied-foreground = ${colors.flamingo}
 ```

 ### XMonad Module
-This module executes xmonadpropread found in xmonad-contrib.
-It permits the use of property logging via xmonadPropLog, which writes a formatted string (i.e., dynamicLogString) to _XMONAD_LOG to be further processsed by polybar's module/xmonad.
+The "xmonad" module, on the other hand, uses the xmonadpropread script found in the xmonad-contrib package to execute property logging via xmonadPropLog.
+This allows for the creation of a formatted string, such as the current layout, which is then written to _XMONAD_LOG and further processed by the Polybar module/xmonad.
+This module also allows for the display of window titles in Polybar.

 ```ini
 [module/xmonad]
 type = custom/script